arswe/arswe/README.md

 [![WhatsApp](https://img.shields.io/badge/WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white)](https://wa.me/message/EFNBCQZZPD4TK1) [![Mail Badge](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:abdurrahmansoftw@gmail.com) [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/arswe) [![X](https://img.shields.io/badge/X-%23000000.svg?style=for-the-badge&logo=X&logoColor=white)](https://twitter.com/AbdurRahmanswe) [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?style=for-the-badge&logo=Facebook&logoColor=white)](https://www.facebook.com/arswes) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://www.instagram.com/arsweins/) [![Threads](https://img.shields.io/badge/Threads-000000?style=for-the-badge&logo=Threads&logoColor=white)](https://www.threads.net/@arsweins)<br/>

 :hearts: &emsp; I enjoy writing programming and sharing knowledge to developer <br/>
-🌟 &emsp; I love breaking down complex issues in simple word. <br/>
+:computer: &emsp; I am a Frontend Software Engineer with a passion for building web applications that are user-friendly and visually appealing. <br/>
+I am always looking for new challenges and opportunities to learn and grow as a developer. <br/>
-🤟 &emsp; I'm currently learning Deployment in Cloud system. <br/>
+:books: &emsp; I am currently learning more about React, Next.js, Angular, and other frontend technologies. <br/>
-🤔 &emsp; I’m looking for people who can help me with ideas and executions.<br/>
-⚡️ &emsp; Passionate about crafting clean and efficient code that solves real-world problems. <br/>
-💡 &emsp; Inspired by innovation and collaboration, seeking opportunities to contribute to impactful projects. <br/>
+:007acc: I am also interested in learning more about backend development and cloud computing. <br/>
+:dart: &emsp; My goal is to become a full-stack developer and work on projects that have a positive impact on people's lives. <br/>
+:people: I am passionate about using technology to solve real-world problems and make the world a better place. <br/>
+:trophy: &emsp; I am always looking for new opportunities to collaborate with other developers and work on interesting projects. <br/>

 <br/>
 More It has always been my passion to learn new things, explore new ideas and thoughts and emphasized on self-development.
 It has always been my focus on every available opportunity to improve myself skills.
 I want to pursue my goals with dedication, sincerity, honesty and hard work.